Instanton Counting, Quantum Geometry and Algebra: Bethe equation

 \subsubsection{Bethe equation}

-We can similarly obtain the Bethe equation in the Higgs branch locus.
+We can similarly obtain the Bethe equation on the Higgs branch locus.
 In this case, we obtain the truncated version of~\eqref{eq:Bethe_eq} from the TQ-relation by substituting a zero of the $\mathscr{Q}$-function,

 We focus on the case with $n^\text{f} = n^{\text{af}} = L$ and parametrize $(m_f, \widetilde{m}_f) = (\nu_f - s_f \epsilon_1, \nu_f + s_f \epsilon_1)$.
 Let $n^\text{2d} = n$ and $\log \widetilde{\mathcal{X}} = (x_k)_{k = 1,\ldots,n}$, then the Bethe equation for the Bethe root $x_k \in \log \widetilde{\mathcal{X}}$ is explicitly given as